SQUARE-WAVES/pekoms/Readme.md

 This is a parser combinator library I wrote as a learning exercise.
-I wanted to get some experience doing really functional type functional programming with rust and so parser combinators seemed like a way to do that the goal was to use a bunch of higher order functions and closures, get some practice with macros and making generic stuff.
+I wanted to get some experience doing really functional type functional programming with rust and so parser combinators seemed like a way to do that the goal was to use a bunch of higher order functions and closures, get some practice with macros and types and making generic stuff.

 # so did it work?
 Did you learn stuff?